jebbbbe/digital-drafter/README.md

 - [ ] perf compare batched mesh? update geo...?
 - [ ] do update range at the end of recusive by keeping trak of dirty locations.
 - [ ] recuseive funciton only calc compundMatrix, not baseMatrix as well
+- [ ] see if notes on matrix prefix can be used here?
 - [ ] dynamic draw usage
 ### v0.4.0
 - [ ] boolean BVH